narner/MyWebsite/content/notes/Notes - The New Typography - November 28, 2021.md

 In a passage on page 211, Tschichold writes:

+&nbsp;

-“The enormous importance of magazines today require us to give them the most careful attention.
-Since today more magazines are read than books, and much important matter appears only in magazines, there are many new problems, of which the most important is to find a contemporary style for their production.”
+*“The enormous importance of magazines today require us to give them the most careful attention.
+Since today more magazines are read than books, and much important matter appears only in magazines, there are many new problems, of which the most important is to find a contemporary style for their production.”*

 &nbsp;